Psychotherapy

 ACTION: I can edit my current thoughts, and I can choose new thoughts.

-OUTCOME: By changing my thoughts, I improve how I feel.
+OUTCOME: By changing my thoughts, I can improve how I feel.

-If I do something that I think is good, I have positive (+) feelings.
+If I behave in a way that I think is good, I have positive (+) feelings.

-If I do something that I think is bad, I have negative (-) feelings.
+If I behave in a way that I think is bad, I have negative (-) feelings.

 ACTION: I can edit my current behavior, and I can choose new behavior.

-OUTCOME: By changing my behavior, I improve how I feel.
+OUTCOMEBy changing my behavior, I can improve how I feel.

 STEP 1: Increase awareness of how your current thoughts and behavior are helping or "hurting" you.